-The information generated by the cookie about the use of this website by the user is generally transmitted to and stored in a Google server in the USA and stored there.
+The information generated by the cookie about the use of this website by users is generally Transmitted to a Google server in the USA and stored there.
 This website uses Google Analytics with the extension ”_anonymizelp()”.

-(2) The legal basis for processing personal data is your consent under Art.
+The legal basis for the processing of personal data is Art.
 6 para.
-1 S. 1 lit. f) GDPR.
-Google has submitted to the EU-US Privacy Shield, https://www.privacyshield.gov/EU-US-Framework, for exceptional cases in which personal data is transferred to the USA.
+1 sentence 1 lit. a) DSGVO.
+For the exceptional cases in which personal data is transferred to the USA, Google has submitted to the EU-US Privacy Shield, https://www.privacyshield.gov/EU-US-Framework.

-(3) On our behalf Google will use this information to evaluate your use of the website and to compile reports on website activity.
-We are in a position to compile information about the use of the individual components of our website by evaluating the data obtained.
-This helps us to continuously improve our website and its user-friendliness.
-For these purposes, our legitimate interest also lies in the processing of personal data pursuant to Art.
-6 para.
-1 lit. f) GDPR.
-By anonymising the IP address, users' interest in protecting their personal data is sufficiently taken into account.
+On our behalf, Google will use this information to evaluate your use of the website and to compile reports on website activity.
+By evaluating the data collected, we are able to compile information about the use of the individual components of our website.
+This helps us to constantly improve our website and its user-friendliness.

-(4) The data will be deleted as soon as it is no longer needed for our recording purposes.
-In our case, this is the case after 14 months.
+The data is deleted as soon as it is no longer needed for our recording purposes.
+In our case this is the case after 14 months.

 We use Adobe Typekit to display fonts on our website.
 Adobe Typekit is a service that provides access to a font library provided by Adobe Systems Incorporated, 345 Park Avenue, San Jose, CA 95110-2704, USA (Adobe).
 When you open a page, your browser loads the Web fonts you need into your browser cache to display text and fonts correctly.
 In the course of providing the Typekit service, no cookies are placed or used to provide the fonts.
 To provide the Typekit service, Adobe may collect information about your font type, IP address, and browser information that is used to identify the site itself and your associated Typekit account.